Lalengmawia Ralte: Style of play

-Tough in body and mind, relentless, forward-looking and with an inexhaustible engine, that is how most people would describe Lalengmawia.
-He is a part of a generation of players, who insist on wanting to play with the ball.
+Apuia is a part of a generation of players, who loves playing with the ball.
 His ability to get out of tight situations with smooth footwork and his positioning and confidence on the ball consistently make him stand out in the field.
 He is also adept in finding pockets of space and he's always demanding the ball, looking to direct play.
 He has impressed many with his ability to compete against more physical players and extremely intelligent game-reading.
 He is one of those players who covers every blade of grass on a football pitch.

 Personal life

-Lalengmawia was born in Aizawl, Mizoram.
+Apuia was born in Aizawl, Mizoram.
 His father works as a butcher.
 His parents had always supported his passion for football and were there for him throughout.
 In 2015, his parents asked him to skip the trials for the 2017 Under-17 World Cup squad that took place in Mizoram, and rather focus on his Class X board exams.
 He did appear in the next round of trials held in Mizoram, in January 2016.

 His favourite clubs are Barcelona and his hometown club Aizawl.
 He idolises Argentinian forward Lionel Messi, and current Real Kashmir midfielder Lalrindika Ralte is his favourite Indian player.
 He also revealed that he chose 45 as his jersey number because of Italian forward Mario Balotelli.